Apothicon02/Conspiracraft/README.md

 - LMB: Break a block
 - RMB: Place a block
 - MMB: Pick a block
+- Q / E: Cycle the selected block out of your stack
+- F3 + Q / E: Cycle the block type of your selected block
-- Q / E: Cycle the block being placed (Cycles block variant if holding F3)
+- F3 + Shift + Q / E: Cycle the block subtype of your selected block
 - X: Toggle flight
 - Capslock: Super sprint (only when flying)
 - T: Skip forward in time